Love trying different real ales? Whitby has plenty of places for just that! Here are 10 real ale pubs in Whitby for you to try.

 The Little Angel

-This traditional pub in Flowergate and has Cask Marque accreditation.
+This traditional pub in Flowergate has Cask Marque accreditation.
 There is a cask day every Wednesday with five different ales and a cider on sale at the same fixed price.
-Customers can buy a card that gets them a free pint for 10 bought.
 There are plenty of good wines and spirits with some live music during the week and enjoys two festival music weeks each year.
+Find more information here.

 The Station Inn

-The Station Inn is a place that specializes in guest ales and that reputation attracts customer from throughout the region.
+The Station Inn is a place that specializes in guest ales and that reputation attracts customers from throughout the region.
 It is often busy with live music regularly held in the evening, a friendly atmosphere enjoyed by young and old alike.
 The real ales are all sourced from Yorkshire with the majority being Whitby’s best; Smugglers’ Gold and Jet Black are examples while others come from Keighley, Timothy Taylor, or Osset.
-You can even stay in one of the Inns three guest rooms if the wish.
+You can even stay in one of the Inn's three guest rooms if you wish.
+Find more information here.

 The Board Inn

-This pub attracts a broad cross-section of customers, providing everything for sport TV, live music, food and excellent ales.
+This pub attracts a broad cross-section of customers, providing everything for sports TV, live music, food and excellent ales.
 The bar has not changed in years and provides a traditional local atmosphere with a real fire in the winter.
 Situated on East Cliff, early evening is a great time here, and stay until the sun sets over the harbour.
 There is a pleasant outside seating area.
-Saltwick Nab is a regular and the landlord always has 2 guest beers as well.
+Find more information here.

 The Star Inn

-A traditional pub in Hoggersgate, The Star sits back from the quayside and offers a good range of ales at good prices.
-It is never too busy but there is always a nice atmosphere with friendly landlord, landlady and locals.
+A traditional pub in Hoggersgate, The Star Inn sits back from the quayside and offers a good range of ales at good prices.
+It is never too busy but there is always a nice atmosphere with the friendly landlords and locals.
 There’s no food and it is dog friendly.